Gorgonx7/sarama/Frequently-Asked-Questions.md

 - Wait for the configured `Consumer.MaxWaitTime` time to pass, and if no messages have arrived within that time then assume you're done.
 - Use `Client.GetOffset` to get the last offset when you start, and consume up until that offset is reached.

+#### Why is the consumer leaking memory and/or goroutines?

+It's not.
+First, Go uses a garbage-collector, so most memory will be automatically reclaimed unless there's a reference to it hanging around somewhere by accident.
+Second, the structure of the consumer is remarkably simple and there's basically nowhere for an incorrect reference to sneak in.

+Common explanations for what looks like a leak in the consumer but isn't:
+- Go's garbage collector returns memory to the Operating System very rarely, preferring to reuse it internally first.
+This means that external memory measurements may not go down immediately even when the memory is no longer used.
+- If you have a lot of memory to spare, Go will use it aggressively for performance.
+Just because your program is currently using many GiB of memory, doesn't mean it won't run just fine on a more constrained system.
+- The consumer does use a *lot* of goroutines, but not an unbounded number.
+Expect a goroutine for every partition you are consuming plus a few on top; this can be thousands for a process consuming many topics each with many partitions.
+- The leak is in your code instead: if you have code that permanently stores a reference to the `ConsumerMessage`s coming out of the consumer, that memory will effectively leak and the profiler will point to the location in Sarama where it was allocated.

+If you're going to file a ticket claiming there's a leak in the consumer, please provide a detailed profile and analysis of exactly where/how the leak is occurring.

 ## Producing

 #### How fast is Sarama's producer?